The One City Goals Dashboard

 Year: 2028

-Sexual violence, female genital mutilation, forced marriage and other harmful gender-based practices have significantly reduced
+Sexual violence, Female Genital Mutilation, forced marriage and other harmful gender-based practices have significantly reduced from 2021

 Goal 147